 Chinese 4023 OC.
 Fourth Year Business Chinese and Practicum.
 8 points.

 Prerequisite: At least three years of college-level Chinese or the equivalent

 This course is designed to help students who have studied at least three years of Chinese (or the equivalent) to achieve greater proficiency in the oral and written use of the language.
 Working with real case studies of international and Chinese companies within the Chinese marketplace, students will gain insight into Chinese business practices, develop cultural awareness, and get a feel for the excitement and challenge of working in today's global business world.
 Student will critically examine the successes and failures of firms within the Chinese business arena.
 Topics of wide interest such as international marketing and trade, finance, management strategy, business politics, and business ethics will be addressed.

 During the final four weeks of the program, you will spend at least 30 hours a week at your language practicum which is a placement at a local or multinational company.
 To prepare for this experience, students develop a Chinese resume, practice interviewing skills, and participate in interviews with local organizations during the first half of the program.

-Language practicum placements will be organized in conjunction with Peking University's Career Center and Alumni Office.
-Placements will be finalized in Beijing, so we ask you to remain flexible about the type of company with which you may be placed.
+Language practicum placements will be organized in conjunction with SUFE's Career Center and Alumni Office.
+Placements will be finalized in Shanghai, so we ask you to remain flexible about the type of company with which you may be placed.
 Student responsibilities will vary depending on the needs of the company but generally include: translation, research, data collection, observing meetings, preparing reports, etc.